Dash-Industry-Forum/Guidelines-Security/80-Misc.inc.md

 </MPD>
 ```

-Parts of the MPD structure that are not relevant for this chapter have been omitted, this is not a fully functional MPD file.
+Parts of the MPD structure that are not relevant for this chapter have been omitted - this is not a fully functional MPD file.
 </div>

 # XML Schema for DASH-IF MPD extensions # {#CPS-schema}